Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Methodology

-Our problem in Equation~(\ref{eq:method}) is similar to the one in Equation~(\ref{eq:background}), suggesting that we can use PGD.
-However, there is a subtle detail that must be considered: in Equation~(\ref{eq:background}) we add the perturbation to the input, whereas in Equation~(\ref{eq:method}) we add it to both the input and the output.
+The main benefits of our formulation in Equation~(\ref{eq:method}) are threefold.
+First, it is black-box and does not require access to policy parameters.
+Second, unlike prior attacks, it does not rely on any policy or value function to generate perturbations.
+Third, it enables the use of PGD attacks similar to those in Equation~(\ref{eq:background}).
+However, a subtle but important distinction must be noted.
+In Equation~(\ref{eq:background}), the perturbation is added only to the input, whereas in Equation~(\ref{eq:method}), it is added to both the input and the output.

-In light of these factors, our attack can be split into the following two phases, as summarized in Algorithm \ref{alg:Algo}:

-\textbf{\textit{Phase One: data collection}}.
-The purpose of this step is to collect a dataset $\mathcal{D}$ to train the neural network $f_{\theta}$.
-This dataset is gathered by storing the observations of infected agents during test time.
-Once we have accumulated observations for a sufficient period $\mathcal{T}^c$, we train the neural network $f_{\theta}$.
-This network is trained only once, and its parameters are frozen after this phase.
+To summarize, our attack consists of two phases.
+In the first phase, we collect the observations of deployed agents for a sufficient period $\mathcal{T}^c$, which are then used to train $f_{\theta}$.
 No attack is executed during this phase.

-\textbf{\textit{Phase Two: adversarial attack}}.
-In this phase, we launch our adversarial attack.
-At each time step $t$, we start by intercepting the current observations $\{o_{i,t}\}_{1, \dots, n}$.
-Next, we generate the corresponding perturbations using PGD.
-Our exact implementation of PGD is outlined in Algorithm \ref{alg:PGD}.
-Following this, we inject these perturbations into the respective agents.
+In the second phase, we intercept the current observations $\{o_{i}\}_{1, \dots, n}$, generate the corresponding perturbations, and inject them into the agents.
+A full and detailed pseudocode can be found in the appendix.